techidaily/site-games-able/source/_posts/fixing-erratic-wireless-signals-on-ps5-console.md

 ## 1 Check Other Devices

  When your PS5 starts having network issues, you should first check other computers, phones, and consoles on your home network.
-If your internet issue affects everything, follow our[guide to diagnosing home internet problems](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) .
+If your internet issue affects everything, follow our [guide to diagnosing home internet problems](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) .
 The steps in that walkthrough should patch up all your problems, including your PS5's Wi-Fi issues.
 Home-wide internet problems aren't rooted in your PlayStation.

  Assuming the problem is only with your PlayStation 5 and everything else works fine, continue with the troubleshooting steps below.